-Our trip to the Eden Project with kids in Cornwall was gifted to Well Travelled Munchkins.
+Our trip to the Eden Project Cornwall was gifted to Well Travelled Munchkins.
 All words, photos and opinions are our own.

-My husband and I first visited the Eden Project on our first ever holiday together back in 2010.
-Ten years later we got the chance to go back and take our three kids with us to explore the iconic Biodomes and the worlds largest rainforest in captivity!
+My husband and I first visited the Eden Project Cornwall on our first ever holiday together back in 2010.
+Ten years later we got the chance to go back and take our three kids with us to explore the iconic Biodomes and the world’s largest rainforest in captivity!

 Eden Project with Kids – The History